Everything You Need to Know About Snake Plant Temperature and Humidity Range at Home

 It’s important to note that snake plants prefer lower humidity than many other houseplants.
 While your other plants might like to sit next to a humidifier, it’s best to keep your snake plant in a drier location next to succulents.

-When it comes time to choose a location, look for somewhere you would be happy since snake plants have similar preferences to humans.
+When it comes time to choose the best location for your snake plant, look for somewhere you would be happy since snake plants have similar preferences to humans.
 Since snake plants can thrive in low light and medium light, they’ll be happy tucked in a hallway or a corner of a room.

 How to Boost Humidity in Your Home